 From ordering seeds and plug plants to cleaning the greenhouse and taking cuttings, it’s time to put on an extra woolly jumper and a pair of gloves and get gardening in January.

 Your essential January checklist

 - As long as the ground is not waterlogged or frozen, you can plant bare-root shrubs, roses and ornamental trees.
-Add some Westland Tree & Shrub Planting and Potting Mix to give them a little boost.

 - Take hardwood cuttings from shrubs such as willows and forsythia

 - Clear beds of any debris that’s been blown on by winter gales and cut back any foliage that’s showing signs of mildew

 - Keep the bird feeders topped up – this is the time of year that wildlife needs the most help, so don’t forget to leave some nuts out for the squirrels too

 - Try to avoid walking on very wet grass or beds

 - Check stored bulbs are not mouldy – discard any that are rotten